jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Members of Technical Staff were also allotted a book allowance if we wanted to purchase a book.

 Our software builds could take a significant amount of time to complete.
-I often had a 15 or possibly even 30 minute break in my workflow.
+I often had a 15 or possibly even 30 minute break in my workflow while my code compiled.
 I couldn't surf the internet, since it wasn't available yet.
 I often worked my way through technical books several pages at a time while I waited for my code to build.